cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 developed in Java and is an open source search engine which uses standard RESTful APIs and JSON on top of Apache's Lucene - which is a full text search engine library.
+Clinton Gormley \& Zachary Tong describes elastic search as

+> ``A distributed real time document store where every field is
+> indexed and searchable'' [@elasticsearch-book].

-Clinton Gormley \& Zachary Tong describes elastic search as ``A distributed real time document store where every field is indexed and searchable''cite{elasticsearch-book}.
-They also mention that ``Elastic search is capable of scaling to hundreds of servers and petabytes of structured and unstructured data'' [@www-elasticsearch-hadoop]. mentions that Elastic search can be used on big data by using the Elasticsearch-Hadoop (ES-Hadoop) connector.
+They also mention that

+> ``Elastic search is capable of scaling to hundreds of servers and
+> petabytes of structured and unstructured data'' [@www-elasticsearch-hadoop].

+mentions that Elastic search can be used on big data by using the Elasticsearch-Hadoop (ES-Hadoop) connector.
 ES-Hadoop connector lets you index the Hadoop data into the Elastic Stack to take full advantage of the Elasticsearch engine and returns output through Kibana visualizations [@www-wikipedia-elasticsearch].
-A log parsing engine ``Logstash'' and analytics and visualization platform \textit{Kibana}
+A log parsing engine

+> ``Logstash'' and analytics and visualization platform
-are also developed alongside Elasticsearch forming a single package.
+> *Kibana* are also developed alongside Elasticsearch forming a
+> single package.